Visorbearer/Visorbearer.github.io/README.md

 └── main.js
 ```

-## Notes
+## Reuse Note
-This site is hosted via GitHub Pages.
-Please feel free to adapt any code for your own use, but do not retain
+Please feel free to adapt any code for your own use, but do not retain personal information
-personal information specific to me!
+specific to me!
 I'm sure displaying your own CV is better than displaying mine :)